Performance Details

 Target #2: Reduce fires in high-loss regions to less than 773 annual fires.

-In 2021, the number of fires in these targeted regions decreased by 12% compared to 2020.
-It is anecdotally suspected that many of the fires are due to drug and alcohol use, domestic violence, unattended cooking, and/or the presence of combustible items that are placed too close to heat-producing equipment.
-Related links: Target Last Modified: 11/18/2022 |
+In 2023, the number of fires in these targeted regions increased by 0.24% compared to 2022.
+It is anecdotally suspected that many of the fires are due to drug and alcohol use, domestic violence, unattended cooking, and/or the presence of combustible items too close to heat-producing equipment.
+Related links: Target Last Modified: 11/04/2024 |

 Target #3: Reduce alcohol and drug related fire fatalities to less than 9 fatalities.

 Impairment due to alcohol and drug-use can cause carelessness, poor judgment, and decreased motor skills leading to fires from unattended cooking, heating sources or the misuse of combustible material.
 Impairment contributes to the inability to recognize the danger, hear and respond to smoke alarms, escape from a burning dwelling, or assist others in reaching safety.
 Data was obtained from victim autopsy toxicology reports or from blood alcohol tests on persons who contributed to fires related to fatalities.
 The division continues to work with its partners, foundations, public service organizations and state agencies that advocate reducing intoxication and its negative effects on society.
-Target Last Modified: 11/18/2022 |
+Target Last Modified: 11/04/2024 |

 A2: Core Service - Fire and life safety inspections. |